stephanoulaa/authentication-page/readme.md

--make license when done
+HOW TO RUN:

--use "nodemon new-auth" to run
+   -type "nodemon new-auth" in the terminal